haripriya17/haripriya17.github.io/about.md

 ---
 layout: default
+title: About
 ---
 {% include header.html %}

 # About Me

-I am a Data Analyst with experience in Excel, SQL, Python, and Tableau.
+I am a data analyst with experience in Excel, SQL, Python, and Tableau.
-I enjoy creating dashboards, analyzing data trends, and turning insights into action.
+I enjoy solving problems, exploring patterns, and creating visual stories from data.